ZaeMoore/phy607-project3/README.md

 The tests directory holds valuable guidance as well, including example outputs and jupyter notebooks.

-testrun_neg1start.ipynb is an example run where the lattice was initialized with entirely -1 spins.

-testrun_pos1start.ipynb is an example run where the lattice was initialized with entirely +1 spins.

-testrun_randstart.ipynb is an example run where the lattice was initialized with random spins.

-.png files in the test directory show example outputs.
-File names that end with "_n1start" are from runs where the lattice was initialized with entirely -1 spins.
-File names that end with "_p1start" are from runs where the lattice was initialized with entirely +1 spins.
-File names that end with "_randstart" are from runs where the lattice was initialized with random spins.
+There are 3 directories inside the tests directory, each one indicated tests that were run with different initial conditions. neg1_start_tests contains examples where the lattice was initialized with entirely -1 spins. pos1_start_tests contains examples where the lattice was initialized with entirely +1 spins. random_start_tests contains examples where the lattice was initialized with random spins.

+Each test directory contains a jupyter notebook and output pngs